 Every four years Pacific Gas and Electric Company (PG&E) undergoes a General Rate Case (GRC) at the CPUC.
 A GRC is a proceeding in which the CPUC takes a broad, in-depth look at a utility’s revenues and expenses to arrive at just and reasonable rates.

-2023 GRC Overview
+2023 GRC (A.21-06-021)

-PG&E filed its 2023-2026 GRC Application (A.21-06-021) on June 30, 2021, and subsequently submitted modifications on March 10, 2022 and September 6, 2022.
-PG&E's Application claims that it needs to make several changes to ensure the safety and reliability of its energy services, especially given the challenges posed by climate change.
+PG&E filed its 2023-2026 GRC Application (A.21-06-021) on June 30, 2021, subsequently submitting modifications on March 10, 2022 and September 6, 2022.
+PG&E requested $15.4 billion for 2023 in its application, which is a 26% increase over PG&E’s 2022 authorized revenue requirement of $12.2 billion.
 The top drivers of PG&E’s proposed increases are inflation and significant investments in undergrounding electric lines to decrease wildfire risk.
-Read more in the fact sheet below.

 Previous PG&E GRC Decisions